andrey-helldar/laravel-roles/README.md

 $user = User::find(1);

 // For root roles
-// If the user is assigned a role marked as `root` in the `config/roles.php` file, true will be returned; otherwise, false.
+// If the user is assigned a role marked as `root` in the `config/roles.php`
+// file, true will be returned.
+Otherwise, false.
 $user->hasRootRole(): bool

 // with role slug: